 - Core DNA Delivery Technology.
 We own rights to issued U.S. patents covering our core DNA delivery technology, including patents on methods of administering DNA sequences for the purposes of expressing therapeutic proteins or for inducing immune responses.
 Other issued patents specifically cover the administration of DNA sequences into blood vessels and the heart.
 We are also an exclusive licensee of a broad patent covering methods for the non-viral, gene-based delivery of physiologically active polypeptides or proteins.
-Among the most advanced applications that would be covered by this patent are the clinical programs being run by our partners AnGes and Sanofi-Aventis in the field of angiogenesis; - Lipid Technologies.
+Among the most advanced human applications that would use this technology are the clinical programs being run by our partners AnGes and sanofi-aventis in the field of angiogenesis; - Lipid Technologies.
 We have received issued U.S. patents covering numerous examples of cationic lipid compounds that are used to facilitate delivery of gene therapies to some tissues.
-These patented compounds include the lipids contained in some of our product candidates.
+These patented compounds include the lipids contained in some of our product candidates as well as our adjuvant Vaxfectin®.
 Patent protection of these key lipids also has been obtained in Europe, Canada and Japan; - Specific DNA Therapeutics.
 We have supplemented the broad patent coverage described above with patents covering specific product applications of our technologies.
 To date, we have received patents issued in the United States and granted in Japan covering Allovectin-7® and other patents related to DNA delivery to the heart, including gene-based delivery of vascular endothelial growth factors, and gene-based delivery of IL-2 for the treatment of cancer; - DNA Process Technologies.
 As a result of our pioneering efforts to develop the use of pure DNA as a therapeutic agent, we have also developed manufacturing processes for producing pharmaceutical-grade DNA.
 We have received issued U.S. and granted European patents covering various steps involved in the process of economically producing pure plasmids for pharmaceutical use; and - Licensed DNA Delivery Technologies.
 We have licensed from the University of Michigan rights to various U.S. and international patents related to the injection of DNA-based therapeutics into tumors that, for example, provide additional protection for Allovectin-7.

-During 2006, we were issued one U.S. patent, one Canadian patent and two Japanese patents related to our core DNA delivery technology, enhancements of that technology, and applications of that technology:
+During 2007, we were issued two U.S. patents, one Canadian patent and one Japanese patent related to our core DNA delivery technology, enhancements of that technology, and applications of that technology: